chiminey/chiminey/docs/developer_manual.rst

 '''''''''''''''''''''''''''''''''''''''''''''''''''

 These files are needed during the schedule stage for configuring/setting up the environment for individual process.
-These scripts are useful especially when a smart connector has multiple processes, each with their own configuration requirement.
+These scripts are useful especially when a smart connector has multiple processes, each with its  own configuration requirement.

     - ``start_process_schedule.sh``  contains the configuration instructions.